lazy-boi-13/STM32_PWM/Software/dev/Tx_Thread_Creation/README.md

 ## <b>ADC Configuration</b>

-STM32 ADC-Multi channel Scan Coninous Mode
+STM32 ADC-Multi channel Scan Continuos Mode

-In this mode the ADC only has to be triggered once to start conversion.
-As it's running it will keep triggering itself after completion of regular group conversion.

-the ADC is started using:    HAL_ADC_Start_DMA(...) (if conversion launched by software is configured, otherwise the timer can also trigger conversion)
+ADC is triggered by a thread with the function HAL_ADC_Start_DMA(...)

-upon end of conversion the callback function: HAL_ADC_ConvCpltCallback(...) can be used to fetch the data
+Upon end of conversion the callback function: HAL_ADC_ConvCpltCallback(...) is used to copy the data in to the buffer

+	These are the most important ADC Settings configurable in .ioc file:

 		ADC Settings:

+		Scan Conversion mode = enabled
+		Conversion data managment mode = DMA circular mode External Trigger conversion source = timer 1 capture Compare 1 event scan conversion mode = enabled
+		continuous conversion mode = disabled
+		end of conversion selection = end of sequence

+		Timer Settings:

+		Master Slave mode is not neccessary
+		Clock Source = internal clock // internal clock @ 72 MHz
+		prescaler = 7200
+		Counter Period = 10000 ---> period is to be 1 Hz

+		PWM Generation CHannel 1:
+		pwm Mode 1 Pulse 5000 // meaning 50 % Duty Cycle at 1 HZ

 		DMA Settings:

-	DMA Mode = circular
 		transfer mode = peripheral to memory
-	Data width = word
-	increment address -> memory

-	Parameter settings:

-	External Trigger conversion source = timer 1 capture/compare event
-	scan conversion mode = enabled
-	continuous conversion mode = enabled
-	end of conversion selection = end of sequence
-	Clock Prescaler = Asynchronous clock divided by 1 Channel sampling time = 1.5 cycles
+		DMA Mode = circular	// DMA will keep triggering itself after the first transfer